italiangrid/storm/release-notes/StoRM-v1.11.12.md

 This release requires [gemss][gemss-repo] version greater than v1.7.2.
 It **doesn't work** with gemss less than or equal to v1.7.2.

+This release supports UMD-3 repository and also UMD-4 repository for SL6 with a [known issue][ki-gridmapdir].

 #### Released components

 {% include list-components.liquid %}